MauricioRobayo/mauriciorobayo.com/src/pages/blog/ssr-responsive-optimization.md

 )
 ```

 This will render both components on the server and on the client's initial render, but then will remove the one that does not match the viewport.
-If `DesktopComonent` and `MobileComponent` are light components, this optimization might not be necessary at all and maybe even just introduce overhead and complexity.
+If `DesktopComonent` and `MobileComponent` are light weight components with few logic, this optimization might not be necessary at all and might just be introducing overhead and complexity.